I created a fun speech therapy fall activity adaptable for any goal and any age.

-Sequential: This type of direction is multi-step and something has to be done first, second, etc..
+Sequential: This direction is multi-step and something has to be done first, second, etc..

 Before/After: This is a temporal direction.
-Your child has to do something before or after he/she do something else.
+Your child has to do something before or after he/she does something else.
 This is TRICKY!

 Spatial: Give a direction with a spatial aspect (under, over, above).

-Basic: Basic means one step, simple directions.
-If your child is having trouble.
-Start here!
+Basic: Basic means one-step, simple directions.
+If your child is having trouble, start here!

 The game listed below targets both expressive (speaking) and receptive (listening) skills.
-Read below for some ideas!
-This section will look a little different than previous pages.

 Sorting: Organize the leaves by attribute before starting the game.
 This is a great idea if your students need a lot of cues or still in the direct teaching phase of learning.
 Some ideas for categories are:

-For a quick review, executive functioning is basically our personal CEO.
+For a quick review, executive functioning is our personal CEO.
 Executive function skills are our abilities to plan, control impulses and emotions, multi-task, pay and shift attention, and organize.
-Our executive functioning skills will continue to develop as our frontal lobe continues to grow; however, we can start things off on the right foot!
+Our executive functioning skills will continue to develop as the frontal lobe continues to grow; however, we can start things off on the right foot!

 You can practice articulation skills while completing this speech therapy fall activity.

 I also use this tree as a reinforcer during drill practice.
-Once a child says their sound/word/sentence 10 times, I give them a break by letting them pick out a leaf and glue it on.
+Once a child says a sound/word/sentence 10 times, I give them a break by letting them pick out a leaf and glue it on.

 Read articulation therapy for how to do speech therapy at home and access free word lists!